kubewarden/rfc/rfc/0022-policy-lifecycle.md

 [motivation]: #motivation

 This change addresses a critical issue with the Policy Server.
 Currently, a policy can fail to load for a variety of reasons.
-For example, an inability to download from the registry or incorrect settings.
+For example, an inability to pull from the registry or incorrect settings.
 This causes the Policy Server to exit with an error, causing the pod to enter a CrashLoopBackOff state.
 Resolving this requires inspecting the error messages from the Policy Server pod and fixing the underlying issue.
 However, a user might have the permissions to create a policy but lack the necessary permissions to check the logs of the Policy Server.
 This presents challenges to diagnosis and resolution of problems.
 Additionally, when updating a policy, there is no status reported to indicate the failure.
 The policy remains in the Active state even while the Policy Server is stuck in a crash loop.